Fitbit Sense 2 vs Versa 4: What's the difference between these two smartwatches?

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.

-The only key differences in design are the colourways, both in the metallic casing and the interchangeable silicone 'Infinity' wristbands: the Fitbit Sense 2 offers muted palettes in black, grey, and blue mist, while the Versa 4 brings a higher-energy palette in a brighter blue, pink, or red.
+The home screens are slightly different too.
+The Versa 4 displays heart rate, activity minutes, and sleep time, while the Sense 2 brings up heart rate, calorie burn, sleep time, and activity minutes.
+Otherwise, the available colourways are the only key design difference.
+Both have a metallic casing and interchangeable silicone 'Infinity' wristbands, but Fitbit Sense 2 offers muted palettes in black, grey, and blue mist, while the Versa 4 brings a higher-energy palette in a brighter blue, pink, or red.

 Features on the Fitbit Sense 2 vs Versa 4

 Both watches have built-in GPS, meaning you can leave your phone at home and track your activity via the watch alone.
-Google now owns Fitbit, bringing it into line with their own fitness tracker offering, so there is support for Google Wallet, Google Maps, and Google Assistant build into all new devices like these.
+Google now owns Fitbit, bringing it into line with their fitness tracker offering.
+There is support for Google Wallet, Google Maps, and Google Assistant built into all new Fitbit devices to match the brand's range, like the Google Pixel Watch 3.
 This means you can use your watch for turn-by-turn navigation on your wrist and pay for items on your watch anywhere that accepts Google Pay.
-This wasn't a feature upon launch of these products but I'm pleased to say it's now available.
+This wasn't a feature upon launch of these products but in 2025, I'm pleased to say it's available.

 There are more than 40 exercise modes on both devices, including running and hiking, HIIT, dancing, and even CrossFit.
-If you forget to enable a program and start exercising, automatic activity detection technology on the watch will detect your movement and record an activity, so you don't lose out on the data.
+If you forget to enable a program and start exercising, automatic activity detection technology on the watch will work out you're moving and record an activity, so you don't lose out on the data.
 This is one of my favourite features - but it's one offered by most other Fitbits as well.
+If you are more interested in tracking your workouts than anything else, I'd recommend the new Fitbit Charge 6 instead.
+It's my favourite of them all.

 The Fitbit Sense 2 has a skin temperature sensor for stress tracking via the ECG app and a sensor on the casing, which can offer useful insights for those who feel they're frequently stressed and perhaps at risk of burnout.
 The ECG app, also available on the Versa 4, tracks your heart rhythm as part of this and can recognise signs of atrial fibrillation, which you can take to your doctor for consideration and potential diagnosis.